ceciliabinck/cook-with-me/README.md

 Therefor these are the four colours I am going to use in this project.
 The colours orange and yellow I will be using more primary and red and green I will be using to high lights.

+## Icons

+In the beginning of this project I was not sure if I wanted any icones besides the hamburger icon for my mobile menu bar.
+As I went on in this build I found it visually better to add icons to the small and simple forms, like login and register.
+I used the icons from the icons librarie from materialize.
+The icons are easy to understand and they provide a visual support to the input fields.

 ## Styling

 The navbar is vertical on top of the screen.
 The navbar on large screen is fully viewable.
 On smaller screens it will present it self as a hamburger navbar where as you click it the menu slids out.
 The Navbar is styled the color **#ff9800 orange** from Materialize.
 The text in the navbar is the color **White**.
 I tried to give it the color yellow, from Materialize, but that did not work.
 I have to say that I think it works the white text in the orange navbar.
 The text has some extra shadow so it will pop out of the orange navbar.
 The page has the color **#ffff80**.
 As for these 2 colours have a positive efect on your appetite.